 17. Air Jordan XI Bred

 Combining the classic black and red, Bred colourway with the stylish silhouette of the Air Jordan 11 was a recipe for success in 1995.
-Today, the combination is still a favourite amongst fans, collectors, and sneakerheads.
+Today, the combination is still a favorite amongst fans, collectors, and sneakerheads.

 18. Air Jordan V Grape

 First dropped in 1990, the Air Jordan V in Grape has long been beloved by fans.
 In fact, the quintessential nineties sneaker has been re-released as “retros” twice.
-The first was in 2006 and the second was in 2013, the same year the Black Grape colourway launched.
+The first was in 2006 and the second was in 2013, the same year the Black Grape colorway launched.